 However, it is perfectly fine to use salt when you cook, just make sure to limit the amount added to any meal.
 Often, sea salt is more flavourful than table salt, allowing you to use less while still getting the taste.
 Also, consider using other herbs and spices to imbue flavour, as these don’t typically have as many potentially harmful effects.

 Making sure you are getting enough water is a great way to improve your health and is an excellent complement to a clean eating plan.
 Work to drink at least four to six glasses of plain water every day, as this can help keep you hydrated and leaves your stomach feeling full, allowing you to eat less while still feeling satiated.

 If you want to add a little more flavour, a small squirt or lemon juice or a few mint leaves can be quite refreshing without lowering the health benefits.
 Certain herbal teas are also an excellent choice, especially if you want a hot beverage.

 9. Choose Flour Substitutes

 People who want to eat clean and also enjoy baking may feel stuck, but there are exceptional flour substitutes that can allow you to eat better while still enjoying your favourite activity.
 Look for options like almond, brown rice, coconut, and oat flour and see which option works best for your palate.

 Part of the clean eating lifestyle is increasing your awareness of your impact on the planet.
 Certain foods, like meat and non-organic produce, can be harmful to the world based on the way they are raised or cultivated.
 Shifting your diet to include more organic fruits and vegetables isn’t just good for you, it’s great for the Earth too.

-  It is possible to maintain a clean eating lifestyle while on the go in the UAE too.
-Restaurants like the Circle Café
+It is possible to maintain a clean eating lifestyle while on the go in the UAE or Saudi too.
+Restaurants like Circle Café

 have many choices available that follow the recommendations above, so you don’t have to give up your lifestyle to enjoy a meal out.